dmitry-vovk/csv-chg-go/README.md

 ## Intro

-The interview consists in a pair programming session for solving this challenge.

-The applicant will be provided with this repository in advance in order to get ready for the interview.

-We recommend the applicant to try solving the challenge ahead of the interview.
-However, we will only be looking at the code produced during the pair programming session.
-This will allow us to understand how the applicant thinks.

 We want the applicant to exclusively focus on coding at this stage.
 For this reason we provide a complete suite with:
 - Makefile targets
 - Github Actions setup